droglenc/NCMTH107/resources/Syllabus-Current.md

 ----

 ## Grading
-An overall grade will be computed from the module preparation quizzes and assignments described in the ["Course Workflow" section](#course-workflow), a capstone assignment, and your attendance to class according to the percentages below.
+An overall grade will be computed from the module preparation guide answers and assignments described in the ["Course Workflow" section](#course-workflow), a capstone assignment, and your attendance to class according to the percentages below.

 <!-- if the assessment weights change then you must change the values in get_wghts() in the grader.js file -->